junh-ki/docker_tutorial/README.md

 - Docker Hub: A registry of Docker images.
 You can think of the registry as a directory of all available Docker images.
 If required, one can host their own Docker registries and can use them for pulling images.

+- Dockerfile: A Dockerfile is a simple text file that contains a list of commands that the Docker client calls while creating an image.
+It's a simple way to automate the image creation process.